FatihTheDev/Traffic-Detection/README.md

 # Traffic-Detection
-This is a Python program that uses OpenCV library to detect cars and pedestrians in images or videos.
+This is a Python program that uses OpenCV library to detect cars and pedestrians in videos.
 It is based on the Haar Cascade classifier, which is a machine learning technique that uses a cascade of simple features to identify objects in an image.
 The program uses the pre-trained models provided by OpenCV for car and pedestrian detection.

 # Installation
 To run this program, you need to have Python 3 and OpenCV installed on your system.
 You can install OpenCV using pip: